Rajasthan HC acquits all accused in deadly 2008 Jaipur blasts | Law-Order

 - India

-The Rajasthan High Court on Wednesday acquitted four men who were given the death sentence by a lower court for the 2008 serial Jaipur blasts that killed 71 people and slammed the investigating agencies over their ''shoddy investigation''.
+The Rajasthan High Court on Wednesday acquitted four men who were given the death sentence by a lower court for the 2008 Jaipur serial blasts that killed 71 people, and slammed the probe agencies over their ''shoddy investigation''.

 It also affirmed the acquittal of a fifth accused by the trial court.

 According to advocate S S Ali, the counsel for the accused, the high court lambasted the investigating agencies for doing a shoddy investigation in connecting the chain of evidence.
-The court also directed the director general of police of Rajasthan to take action against the officers involved in the investigation.
+The court also directed the Rajasthan's director general of police to take action against the officers involved in the investigation.

-Ali said the court found the entire theory presented by the Anti-Terrorist Squad (ATS), which investigated the case, wrong.
+"We hold that the Investigating Agency in the given case should be made responsible/accountable for their negligent, cursory, and inefficient actions," the court said in its order.

+"In the given case, for the reasons stated above, in spite of the case being of heinous nature, 71 persons losing their lives and 185 persons sustaining injuries, causing unrest in the lives of every citizen, not just in the city of Jaipur, but all across the country, we deem it appropriate to direct the Director General of Rajasthan Police to initiate appropriate Enquiry/Disciplinary Proceedings against the erring officers of the Investigating Team," observed the court while acquitting the accused persons.

 He said the high court issued directions to the chief secretary to monitor the case.